lmc-eu/api-filter/README.md

 // in DI container/factory
 $apiFilter = new ApiFilter();
 $apiFilter->registerApplicator(...);  // optional, when you want to use non-standard implementation
-$apiFilter->registerEscape(...);      // optional, when you want to use non-standard implementation

 // in service/controller/...
 $filters = $apiFiter->parseFilters($request->query->all());